Home Latest PDF of RPFT: Registered Pulmonary Function Technologist

 Answer: B

-Explanation: Failure to immediately place an ABG trial on ice allows continued cellular metabolism, which consumes oxygen and produces carbon dioxide.
+Explanation: Failure to immediately place an ABG demo on ice allows continued cellular metabolism, which consumes oxygen and produces carbon dioxide.
 This typically results in a falsely lowered PaO2 and a potential increase in PaCO2.
 The PaO2 of 65 mmHg may be lower than the true value, underestimating the patient's oxygenation status.
 The impact is significant in patients with already compromised gas exchange, such as pulmonary fibrosis.

 Question: 940

 A 62-year-old patient with suspected COPD undergoes arterial blood gas (ABG) analysis.
 The results show pH 7.36, PaCO2 48 mmHg, PaO2 72 mmHg, HCO3?
 27 mEq/L, and SaO2 92%.
-The technologist notices the trial was delayed in analysis by 30 minutes without ice preservation.
+The technologist notices the demo was delayed in analysis by 30 minutes without ice preservation.
 How should the reliability of these results be evaluated?

 1. Accept results as valid; delay does not affect ABG parameters significantly